Evolution of progenitors for electron capture supernovae: Introduction

-Thus the main purpose of this work is to calculate a progenitor model for an ECSN from a detailed stellar evolutionary simulation.
-The calculation treats its main sequence phase, which is omitted in the work by \citet{nom87}.
-Also an off-center C burning phase, which is one of the important improvement in the evolutional theory for SAGB stars, is followed in detail.
-Using a large nuclear reaction network, we include minor nuclei that are synthesized during C burning phase and additional electron capture reactions on these nuclei are treated with the Coulomb correction on rates.
-Updated nuclear reaction rates, especially the new electron capture rate for the NSE composition by \citet{juo10}, is taken into account.
-The growth of an ONe core mass is assumed to be a result of a stationary helium burning.
-This enables us to avoid numerical difficulties on shell He burning and to investigate the full evolution of an ONe core.
+The main purpose of this work is to calculate a progenitor model for an ECSN from a detailed stellar evolutionary simulation.
+This calculation treats the main sequence phase, which was omitted in \citet{nom87}.
+It also models the off-center C burning phase, one of the important improvements in the evolutionary theory for SAGB stars.
+Using a large nuclear reaction network, we include minor isotopes that are synthesized during the C burning phase and additional electron capture reactions by these isotopes are treated with the Coulomb correction.
+Updated nuclear reaction rates, especially the new electron capture rate for each NSE composition by \citet{juo10}, is taken into account.
+The increasing ONe core mass is assumed to result from stationary He burning.
+This enables us to avoid numerical difficulties during the shell He burning phase and to investigate the full evolution of an ONe core.

-The critical core mass for ECSNe, with which an ONe core can no longer exists as a stable object because of the initiation of electron capture reactions, is considered to be a uniquely determined quantity and the value by \citet{nom87} is used for estimates of the initial mass range for ECSNe \citep{sie07,poe08, pum09}.
-However, the uniqueness on various parameter settings has not been confirmed yet owing to lack of calculations.
-Moreover, update of both numerical prescriptions and physical effects such as diffusive convective mixing and the Coulomb correction on electron capture rates possibly affect the value.
-Thus investigation on the parameter dependence of the critical core mass for ECSNe is intended in this work as well.
+The critical core mass for ECSNe, past which the ONe core is unstable due to the initiation of electron capture reactions, is considered to be a uniquely determined quantity.
+The value, calculated by \citet{nom87}, is used for estimates of the initial mass range for ECSNe \citep{sie07,poe08, pum09}.
+However, the uniqueness on various parameter settings has not been confirmed yet, owing to lack of calculations.
+Moreover, update of both numerical prescriptions and physical effects such as diffusive convective mixing and the Coulomb correction on electron capture rates possibly affects the value.
+Investigation on the parameter dependence of the critical core mass for ECSNe is intended in this work as well.

-We report stellar evolution of the most massive SAGB stars with solar composition from its main sequence through ONe core contraction, and further deflagration phase in which the central NSE region extends outward.
+We report stellar evolution of the most massive SAGB stars with solar composition from its main sequence through ONe core contraction and further deflagration phase, in which the central NSE region extends outward.
 In the next section, the method of calculation and input physics are explained.
-The evolutional results from ZAMS phase to the formation of the ONe core are presented in \S\ 3.1., and core contraction including the propagation of NSE front are explained in \S\ 3.2.
+The predicted evolutionary path from ZAMS phase to the formation of the ONe core is presented in \S\ 3.1.
+The core contraction including propagation of the deflagration front are explained in \S\ 3.2.
 Discussions and conclusions are given in \S\ 4.